Generalized range of slow random walks on trees: Introduction

-As we may see, a slight change in function $\mathbf{f}^n$ (comparing to previous theorem), makes appear something new as the constant in the limit is very different than in Theorem \ref{thm1}.
+As we may see, a slight change in function $\mathbf{f}^n$ (comparing to previous theorem) makes appear something new, as the constant in the limit is very different than in Theorem \ref{thm1}.
 Note that $\rho$ can be explicitly calculated : for any $c>0$

-so clearly we obtain continuity when $\beta$ converges to 1 getting back previous theorem.
-At this point we would like also to discuss the appearance of Brownian meander distribution in $\rho$.
-First note that a Brownian meander appears in the asymptotic distribution of the (correctly normalized) generation of $X_n$ (see \cite{HuShi15}) which is the consequence the positivity of $V$ (see Fact 4 below) together with an induced constraint on the largest downfall of $V$ (we call here maximal downfall, for a given $x \in \T$, the quantity $\max_{y \leq x}(\overline{V}(y) -V(y)$, where $\overline{V}(y):=\max_{z \leq y} V(z)$) visited by the walk before instant $n$.
-Also in \cite{AndChen} the distribution of two independent Brownian meanders ($\mathfrak{m}^1$ and $\mathfrak{m}^1$) appears in the result for the regular range $\mathcal{R}_n$ (that is when $\mathbf{f}^{n}=1$ and for any $u$, $g_n(u)= \un_{\{u \geq 1\}}$) : in $\P^*$-probability
+so we clearly obtain continuity when $\beta$ converges to 1, getting back to the previous theorem.
+At this point, we also would like to discuss the appearance of the Brownian meander distribution in $\rho$.
+First, note that a Brownian meander appears in the asymptotic distribution of the (correctly normalized) generation of $X_n$ (see \cite{HuShi15}) which is the consequence of the positivity of $V$ (see Fact 4 below, page 11) together with an induced constraint on the largest downfall of $V$ (we call maximal downfall, for a given $x \in \T$, the quantity $\max_{y \leq x}(\overline{V}(y) -V(y))$, where $\overline{V}(y):=\max_{z \leq y} V(z)$) visited by the walk before the instant $n$.
+Also in \cite{AndChen}, the distribution of two independent Brownian meanders ($\mathfrak{m}^1$ and $\mathfrak{m}^2$) appears in the result for the regular range $\mathcal{R}_n$ (that is when $f^{n,k}=1$ and $g_n= \un_{[1,\infty)}$) : in $\P^*$-probability

-one of these Brownian meander coming also from the positivity of $V$ and the other one coming from the fact that for a given visited vertex $x$ the maximum of $V$ (on the unique path from the root to $x$) is attained pretty near the generation of $x$. \\ Here the brownian meander appears as we ask a visited vertex $x$ to have reached a high level of potential in an early generation before the one of $x$, and it turns out that the constraint of low downfall of $V$ appearing in \cite{HuShi15} ($\max_{y \leq x}(\overline{V}(y) -V(y) \leq \log n$) along this kind of path produces this appearance of the Brownian meander.
-However contrarily to \eqref{Rera1}, Brownian meander is involved in the correction of the main fluctuation $(e^{-C(\mathcal{D}_{\mathfrak{m}})(\log n)^{\alpha-1}})$ and not just in the constant of the limit ($C(\mathcal{D}_{\mathfrak{m}^1},\mathcal{D}_{\mathfrak{m}^2})$). \\
+one of these Brownian meanders also coming from the positivity of $V$ and the other one coming from the fact that for a given visited vertex $x$, the maximum of $V$ (on the unique path from the root to $x$) is attained pretty near the generation of $x$. \\ Here, the Brownian meander appears as we ask a visited vertex $x$ to have reached a high level of potential in an early generation before the one of $x$ and it turns out that the constraint of low downfall of $V$ appearing in \cite{HuShi15} ($\max_{y \leq x}(\overline{V}(y) -V(y) \leq \log n$) along this kind of path produces this appearance of the Brownian meander.
+However, contrarily to \eqref{Rera1}, the Brownian meander is involved in the correction of the main fluctuation $(e^{-C(\mathcal{D}_{\mathfrak{m}})(\log n)^{\alpha-1}})$ and not just in the constant of the limit ($C(\mathcal{D}_{\mathfrak{m}^1},\mathcal{D}_{\mathfrak{m}^2})$). \\